 Thank you for your interest in the Bon Secours St. Mary's Hospital SOMI Radiologic Technology program.
 We encourage you to attend one of our information sessions to learn more about our program.
-If you are applying for the 2020 application period, you are required to complete a shadowing session in addition to attending an information session.

 2020 Application Cycle - Important Dates